-This practice makes the code more complicated, and it's quite easy to make mistakes, which will effectively treat the field in an opposite manner.
-The same could happen if some special values (e.g., null or -1) to denote value absence are used.
+This practice makes the code more complicated, and it's quite easy to make mistakes resulting in effectively treating the field as the opposite.
+The same can happen if special values (e.g., null or -1) are used to denote value absence.